The Music Department at Concordia offers substantial music scholarships for new students!

 How many music scholarships can I receive?

 Students may apply for either the Music Merit or the Participation scholarship.
-Students may select ONE Supplemental Scholarship (Pep Band/Drum Line, Worship Arts Leadership, or Musical Theater) to audition for.
+Students may select ONE Supplemental Scholarship (Marching Band, Worship Arts, Musical Theater, or Arborsong) to audition for.
 Scholarships are only available to incoming students at the scheduled audition dates.

 Auditions occur on the following dates: